 Changes to System.
 RO may from time to time replace or make modifications to the EPP, APIs, or Software or other materials licensed hereunder that will modify, revise or augment the features of the Registry System.
 RO will provide Registrar with at least thirty (30) days notice prior to the implementation of any material changes to the Registry System.
 RO will provide ninety (90) days in the case of material changes to the EPP system.
 RO will use commercially reasonable efforts to provide Registrar with advance notice of any non-material changes.

 Handling of Personal Data.
 The processing of the personal information communicated by the Registrar to RO for the purposes of implementing this Agreement will comply with Regulation (EU) 2016/679 and the privacy policy issued by RO during the Registrar’s registration.
-The responsabilities for the Processing of Shared Perosnal Data under the RRA are specified in the RRA Data Processing Addendum – Exhibit B. It is understood that privacy policy issued by RO to be delivered to the Registrant by the Registrar is always published at https://www.get.cloud/Cloud/media/getdotcloud/cloudsite-privacypolicy_registrant.pdf.
+The responsibilities for the Processing of Shared Personal Data under the RRA are specified in the RRA Data Processing Addendum – Exhibit B. It is understood that privacy policy issued by RO to be delivered to the Registrant by the Registrar is always published at www.get.cloud in the dedicated section.

 ICANN Requirements.
 RO’s obligations hereunder are subject to modification at any time as the result of ICANN-mandated requirements and consensus policies.
 Notwithstanding anything in this Agreement to the contrary, Registry shall comply with any such ICANN requirements in accordance with the timeline defined by ICANN.